 Daily scanning can be a chore.
-Using an efficient scanning package can help streamline your workflow.
+Using an efficient scanning package can help streamline your workflow such as a Scanning software for multiple images at once.
 Vuescan is a premium scanner /driver software. £70 is a lot of money for a driver with a software front end.
 We buy a scanner because we want to scan images, likewise, we buy scanner software to help us scan those images.
 What does Vuescan have to offer to help us scan our images?
 I run a test with a Canon brand of software, to find out which scanning software for multiple images at once is best.

 I try Vuescan up against Canon’s software Canon IJ Scan Utility Scangear.
 The Canon software can only be used with Canon scanners.

 Image-restore here and today I’m going to compare two scanning Apps, Vuescan that’s the software that pertains to be usable with just about any scanner and the Canon ScanGear utility or the “IJ Scan utility” from Canon and in particular in relation to scanning multiple images on a flatbed.

 Sometimes we obtain photos of different sizes, perhaps credit card size or smaller.
 Postcards and larger and smaller and strange and weird shapes that occurred throughout the development of photography.
 We want to scan them all on our scanner, we arrange them to the best fit so we can get the best use of the space and we want to scan them all at once.